Upper Kinder starting information

 Your child will be involved with various staff for their pastoral care as well as their education.

-Overseeing the pastoral care of all students is the ELC or Campus Coordinator, who liaises closely with the classroom teachers and Student Services.
+Overseeing the pastoral care of all students is the ELC Coordinator, who liaises closely with the classroom teachers and Student Services.
 The Deputy Principal - Primary, is also at the campus regularly throughout each week.

 For educational queries, please contact the classroom teacher directly.
 Teachers are available to answer any queries about your child throughout the year and are best contacted by email or via a phone message which will be returned when they are not teaching.